01 of 02

 - From this point on, the stitch is worked in rows, varying the direction as if working Continental, with the stitches in each new row crossing into or "encroaching" on the previous row.
 This step is very important, as the way the stitch is made at this point distinguishes it from other similar needlepoint stitches.

-- Continue working in rows until you have covered the entire desire area.
+- Continue working in rows until you have covered the entire desired area.
 You will know that you are working the stitch properly if it has the same thread thickness on the front as on the back.
-Make sure to alternate the direction of each new row; otherwise you may end up with poor coverage on the wrong side, similar to what happens when working the Half Cross tent needlepoint stitch.
+Make sure to alternate the direction of each new row; otherwise, you may end up with poor coverage on the wrong side, similar to what happens when working the Half Cross tent needlepoint stitch.